gagewilson814/Chat-Service/README.md

 ## Testing methodology:
 - Testing involved incrementally developing the code and then running it.
 Once I got multithreading implemented, I started connecting multiple clients to the server in order to test it.
 Honestly, that's the only thing I did to test the code, was just constantly running it as I made small changes.

-## Observations/Reflection:
-- This project was pretty tough to take on alone.
-I had to learn and refresh myself on a lot of different topics in order to get this working correctly.
-I spent anytime that I was bored over thanksgiving break on reading information and learning in order to complete this project.
-I found that doing the single-threaded version was very easy to do honestly, but once I started incorporating multithreading and learning about that, it got much harder.
-I think this project was a great experience, and honestly I'm glad I did it without partners as often times working with a group is more of a hassle than it's worth from my experience in school.
-I'm interested to learn more about multi-threading and applications of it to use on projects in the future.

 ## Sources used
 [Multithreading in Java](https://www.tutorialspoint.com/java/java_multithreading.htm)